Husky110/StableCompanion/README.md

 ## Troubleshooting
 ### Help - all Image-Files seem to be broken!
 Are you sure you set the URL within the docker-compose.yml correctly?
 Nope?
 Happened to me aswell. :) Just correct it and run SC again.
+### I'm getting an Exception `Something went wrong connecting to A1111!`
+In that case make sure that A1111 is up and running.
+Additionally check the A1111-URL-Key in your Settings.
+If you have to change it, please restart the SC-container after your change.

 ## Legal and stuff
 I'm releasing StableCompanion "as is" and take no responsibility of what you are doing with it.
 Please follow your local laws and respect the terms of the models and files you are downloading and managing.